Working at Caritas Australia

-We work globally and in Australia to empower people and communities to eradicate poverty in all its forms.
+We work globally, including in Australia, to empower people and communities to eradicate poverty in all its forms.
 We go wherever the challenges are the greatest, at the grassroots, walking alongside communities.
 We work with people regardless of their religious, political or cultural beliefs.

 Within Caritas, diversity is a strength of our workforce.
-We come from a range of cultural, language, religious and generational backgrounds, and have a wide range of life experiences.
+We come from a range of cultural and language backgrounds, religious backgrounds, generations and life experiences.
 What we have in common is the motivation to make a difference.

 Remuneration & Salary Packaging

-Watch the video here for an explanation of how someone on a $55,000 base salary can save almost $5,500 a year by salary packaging
+Watch the video here for an explanation of how someone on a $55,000 base salary can save almost $5,500 a year by salary packaging: salary packaging

 You will be entitled to 20 days paid annual leave each year (or pro-rata if you’re part-time).
 We also offer a 17.5% leave loading when you take annual leave (a little extra spending money when you go on holidays!)

-When something unexpected happens, there are paid leave options (such as personal leave including sick leave and carer’s leave, as well as compassionate leave and domestic violence leave) so that you can take time off work to take care of yourself and your loved ones.
+When something unexpected happens, there are paid leave options (such as personal leave including sick leave and carer’s leave, as well as compassionate leave) so that you can take time off work to take care of yourself and your loved ones.

-We encourage our staff to grow and develop within our organisation and so we offer long service leave as an incentive to stick around and continue to keep your experience with us.
+We encourage our staff to grow and develop within our organisation.
+Unlike many other employers, we offer long service leave after seven years, giving you an opportunity to re-energise or pursue other passions.

 Our paid parental leave is available to employees after one year of service.
 Our conditions are in addition to the government Paid Parental Scheme.
 We encourage parents to stay connected with us through paid Keeping In Touch Days.